Cinema and Media Arts (CNMA)

 CNMA 450 - Cinema and Media Arts Practicum Credits 1-3

 Directed practical experience in the various fields of mass communication.
-Note(s): May be taken multiple times with different content.
+Note(s): May be taken multiple times; class level restrictions vary by topic.
 Grade Mode: A.

 Restriction(s): Must be in the Department of Cinema and Media Arts (CNMA); and Undergraduate Level.